tiandiao123/Vehicle-Detection/Readme.md

 ####1.
 Problems / issues you faced in your implementation of this project.
 The most difficult thing for this project is that to find appropriate windows for searching cars.
 Even if I have a perfect svc model to predict cars, but I still need to spend so much time to work on finding a perfect scale and the size of the window to search cars.
 Also, since after picking the piece of the pictures, we usually need to resize the picture, so it may result in some noise for the svc model to predict!
 That's why I feel it is the most hard part for this project!
+Originally, the sliding_window falied to identify cars very correctly, and it is because I used wrong color-space 'RGB'.
+Also, I didn't normalize my data to fit my training data originally.
+Thus, after normlizing my data and changing my color space, then I get better performance!